satisfactorymodding/Documentation/SML/SPL/index.rst

 -----------
 There are three init events you will need to add to the actor so that they get executed properly.
 ``PreInit``, ``Init`` and ``PostInit``
-Init and post Init get a FString as a parameter which contains a ``,`` separated mod name list.
-Init is the ideal place to register new recipes and schematics.
+PostInit is the ideal place to register new recipes and schematics.